Yberion/JKA_YBEProxy/README.md

 ## Notes

 If you deal with `static` functions, you better copy/paste them in the Proxy instead of making a trampoline of them because it won't work properly.
 Then after that, each function that call this `static` function should be redefined in a trampoline.

+I'm not sure yet but it seems that sometimes with Discord (and even without) opened it would crash with typing from in-game `rcon map_restart 0` / `rcon map mp/ffa2` (any map) with one of the following hook/trampoline:

+- `SV_PacketEvent`
+- `SV_ConnectionlessPacket`
+- `SVC_RemoteCommand`